 Our math program is both accelerated and focused on fundamentals to best prepare our students for higher-level math.

 Students are encouraged to explore, learn, think, and observe as scientists.
 Developing natural curiosity leads to young people who seek answers to difficult questions.

 A HOLISTIC EDUCATION

-Students attend plays and symphonies as well as visit numerous museums and other points of interest supporting our diverse curriculum.
+Students attend plays and the symphony as well as visit numerous museums and other points of interest supporting our diverse curriculum.
 Our fifth graders go on a three-day trip to the Big Island.
 Our sixth graders stay overnight on the USS Missouri, which facilitates their growing independence in preparation for middle school.

 Our small classes allow our teachers to take time with each child to build the personal connections that support young learners and help them develop into virtuous young adults.
-There is a maximum of eighteen students in each class, augmented by aides in Kindergarten and first grade, and separate teachers for Latin, Music, Art, P.E., Swimming, and Hawaiian.
+Specialist teachers are hired for Music, Art, P.E., Swimming, and Hawaiian.

 Students are greatly encouraged in their spiritual development at Trinity.
 We recognize the Bible as God’s authoritative word, and it serves as our standard for instruction in the Christian faith.
 The curriculum includes Bible lessons and memory verses.
 Additionally, a Christian worldview guides students’ understanding of all subjects because God is the creator of all.
 Teachers develop children according to their heart attitudes and motivations.
 Our classrooms are orderly and focused.
 Discipline follows gospel principles such that standards are consistently upheld, in the context of love and acceptance, recognizing that we all have fallen short and are forgiven in Christ.
 Students learn to work out of gratitude and as a means of bringing glory to God and honoring their parents and their teachers.